-China Eximbank provides $200 million buyer’s credit loan for Agricultural Supply Project (linked to #72771)
+China Eximbank provides $200 million buyer’s credit loan for Agricultural Supply Project (Linked to Project ID#72771)

 Commitment amount